phamngoctan/java-playground/README.md

     - note: using a min heap instead would save operations, but double the space needed (cannot do in-place).

 ## Sorting
+Stability in sorting algorithms.
+Which algorithms can be used on linked lists?
+Which on arrays?
+Which on both?

 ### Bubble sort
 This implementation is just for playing around with sorting algorithms.
 Bubble's terrible - O(n^2), except when n <= 16.

+### Merge sort
+Applying on LinkedList.
+I wouldn't recommend sorting a linked list, but merge sort is doable.

 ### Heap sort
 One of the nice properties of HeapSort is that it is an in-place algorithm.
 It only needs a fixed amount of memory beyond what is used to store the data being sorted.